 - Stronger focus on joint European defence needed

-- Call for a more ambitious EU budget to strengthen defence capabilities
+- A more ambitious EU budget to strengthen defence capabilities

 An effective EU system for efficient, coherent, strategic and joint use of resources would be advantageous for the EU’s overall level of security and defence and is necessary, more than ever, in a security environment that is quickly deteriorating, point out MEPs.